KoomeKiriinya/RasaChatbot/data/nlu.md

 - I have no money to attend campus parties
 - I do not think they would understand
 - My brother is not feeling well he has been sick lately.
+- My parent has not been so well.
+It really hurts me

 ## intent:goodbye
 - bye